- Mpox Online Confidential Morbidity Report (CMR)

-Specimen collection involves vigorous, firm swabbing of lesions (vesicular, pustular, or crusted) with paired sets of DRY synthetic swabs.
+Depending on the stage of disease, specimen collection involves vigorous, firm swabbing of lesions (vesicular, pustular, or crusted) with paired sets of DRY synthetic swabs.
 Swabbing may rupture lesion to release fluid or pus material.

 The swab used may be made of flocked or spun synthetic material but should have a shaft that is sturdy enough to enable the lesion to be rubbed vigorously.
-Do not use an NP swab as the shaft is too flexible and the tip too small to collect an adequate sample.
-Do not place swabs in any type of transport media; use a screw cap tube or sterile cup for transport of swab.
+Do not use a nasopharyngeal (NP) swab as the shaft is too flexible and the tip too small to collect an adequate sample.
+Do not place swabs in any type of transport media; use an empty sterile screw cap tube or sterile screw cap specimen cup for transport of swab.

 Serum collected in gold top serum separator vacutainer tube may be collected for serology in selected cases for poxvirus serology.

-Swab and scab/crust specimens should be stored refrigerated and ideally frozen within 1 hour.
+Dry swab specimens should be stored refrigerated and ideally frozen within 1 hour.
 Serum specimens should be spun and stored refrigerated.

 For swabs and scabs/crusts, write in "Orthopoxvirus PCR" in the "Other" box at the bottom of the form.